Privacy Policy

 We aim to respond to privacy requests within 30 days when practicable.

-12. California privacy rights (CCPA)
+12. California privacy rights (CCPA/CPRA)

 • Right to Know: You may request disclosure of the categories and specific pieces of personal information we have collected about you.